-This section is an overview of how the College of Technology views scholarship and research.
+This section is an overview of how the Purdue Polytechnic Institute views scholarship and research.
 Technology is a diverse and emerging discipline and there may be some confusion as to its role in scholarship and research and how it is similar or differs from more mature disciplines.
 Scholarship is defined and then described within the context of learning, discovery, and engagement.
-The definition of research is preceded by a rationale so that the reader can better understand the context for the research that is commonly conducted in the College of Technology.
+The definition of research is preceded by a rationale so that the reader can better understand the context for the research that is commonly conducted in the Purdue Polytechnic Institute.